HariAbram/microSYCL/README.md

 ```
 ./binary [-s size |-b blocksize <optional> |-I No. iterations | --print-system
 			--gemm 				: to run matrix matrix multiplication
         	--gemm-opt 			: to optimized matrix matrix multiplication
         	--gemv 				: to run matrix vector multiplication
-			--triad: to run a triad benchmark
+			--triad				: to run a triad benchmark
-			--outer-product: to run an outer product benchmark
+			--outer-product		: to run an outer product benchmark
-			--cross-product: to run an cross product benchmark
+			--cross-product		: to run an cross product benchmark
+			--spmv            	: execute spmv kernel
 			-i: for different routines in vectorization benchmark
 		    	  1 - range with USM
 		    	  2 - range with Buffer and Accessors
 		    	  3 - nd_range with USM
 		    	  4 - nd_range with Buffer and Accessor
-			--mem-alloc: to alloc memory using SYCL and standard malloc
+			--mem-alloc			: to alloc memory using SYCL and standard malloc
-			--reduction: to test reduction using atomics and sycl reduction construct
+			--reduction			: to test reduction using atomics and sycl reduction construct
-			--range: to test sycl range construct
+			--range				: to test sycl range construct
 			--ndrange 			: to test sycl nd_range construct
-			--barrier: to test sycl barrier construct
+			--barrier			: to test sycl barrier construct

 ```